hootalex/migrationsheetmap/README.md

 # migrationsheetmap

-An implementation of tabletop.js and Google Maps to visualize a bird's migratory path with an interactive slider.
+Migrationsheetmap uses Google Maps to visualize a bird's movement with an interactive slider.
+Easily updated through Google Sheets thanks to tabletop.js.